Connected

 Other projects

-Project Brazil, France and Norway / On site
+Project Chile and Germany / On site

 Daughter of the Sun